kleinbottle/swanlotus/content/blogs/most-scary-experience/most-scary-experience.md

 ## The miracle of hope

-A few days later, I heard the unspoken word "hope" insistently clamouring for my attention.
-Thinking that "hope" might become "hopeless" in my quest for the most scary experience, I diverted myself to other, pressing matters.
-The drumbeat of the word "hope" became the silent heartthrob "hope" in my inner ear.
+A few days later, I heard the unspoken word 'hope' insistently clamouring for my attention.
+Thinking that 'hope' might become "hopeless" in my quest for the most scary experience, I diverted myself to other, more pressing matters.
+The drumbeat 'hope' became the silent heartthrob 'hope' in my inner ear.
 But it refused to go away, try what I might.

-After three days of "hope", I remembered in a flash a gentle story of my [tween](https://www.thefreedictionary.com/tween) years.
+After three days of 'hope', I remembered in a flash a gentle story of my [tween](https://www.thefreedictionary.com/tween) years.
 I had borrowed a book from the local library and it was about a camel.
 That library was long gone and the best I could do to recollect the name of the book was to search the Web.
 The book, long out-of-print, was still incarnate in digital form at the archive named after [Gutenberg](https://www.newworldencyclopedia.org/entry/Johannes_Gutenberg), God bless his soul! [@boyle1939]

-It was called _The Youngest Camel_ and was written by Kay Boyle, illustrated by Fritz Kredel, and published in 1939 by "Little, Brown, and Company".
+It was called _The Youngest Camel_ and was written by Kay Boyle, illustrated by Fritz Kredel, and published in 1939 by 'Little, Brown, and Company'.
 Its digital reincarnation happened in 2021 as [eBook \#64988](https://www.gutenberg.org/files/64988/64988-h/64988-h.htm).
-As I gazed upon the book cover, shown in @fig:camel, I could almost feel the ribbed texture of the fabric of the hardcover book, after all these years.
+As I gazed upon the book cover, shown in @fig:camel, I could almost feel the ribbed texture of the fabric cover against my fingers, after all these years.

 ![The book cover of _The Youngest Camel_.]({attach}images/camel.jpg){#fig:camel width=40% .modal-target}

-But what did this treasure from my childhood have to do with "hope"?
+But what did this treasure from my childhood have to do with 'hope'?
 The digital age has its uncontested benefits, and one of them is the possibility of _digital search_.
 Instead of scanning through a thick wad of printed pages, all one needed to do was to type in the keyword being searched for, and voila, one had a half-dozen matches or so.
 That is exactly what I did with the _The Youngest Camel_.
 After a few hops and skips, there it was:

 >“Why is the word ‘hope’ magic?” asked the youngest camel, stretching out one stiff leg to see if it still could move.
 And now Mohammed’s son lifted the little camel’s head up again and laid it against his shoulder while he shook the remaining cords away.
 When he did this, the little camel saw that he was young and very handsome.
 He was wearing a silk turban with pearls and turquoises embroidered on it, and carved gold ornaments hung from his ears, and there was a look of great gentleness in his face.